victordibia/peacasso/README.md

 ## Citation

-If you use `peacasso` for in your research or adopt the design guidelines used to build `peacasso`, please consider citing as follows:
+If you use `peacasso` for in your research or adopt the design guidelines used to build `peacasso`, please consider citing the [paper](https://github.com/victordibia/peacasso/blob/master/docs/images/paper.pdf) as follows:

 ```bibtex
 @misc{dibia2022peacasso,